 - Behavioral Sciences

-- Changes in Mood States during Training in Female and Male College Swimmers
+- Changes in the Mood States during Training in Female and Male College Swimmers

 Varsity swimmers at the University of Wisconsin-Madison’s men’s and women’s teams all completed the Profile of Mood States (POMS), every 3 to 4 weeks throughout the training season.
-The men and women’s teams both completed similar workouts in order to keep constant the data POMS’ collected.
+The men’s and women’s teams both completed similar workouts to keep constant the data POMS’ collected.
 For the beginning of the season, the teams started swimming around 3,000 meters a day and increased to a peak of 13,000 meters a day, and then back again to 3,500 meters a day towards the end of the season.
-After analysis, it was found that “total mood, depression, anger, vigor, fatigue, and confusion changed in accordance with the training schedule for each of the seasons,” (pg.
+After analysis, it was found that “total mood, depression, anger, vigor, fatigue, and confusion changed following the training schedule for each of the seasons,” (pg.
 2).
-For both females and males, as distance increased so did mood disturbance, however the “magnitude of the change differed among the mood factors,” (pg.
+For both females and males, as distance increased so did mood disturbance, however, the “magnitude of the change differed among the mood factors,” (pg.
 3).
 The only factor to not show change across the season was tension, as it remained constant throughout, and more elevated for females than males.
 Therefore, the results of this study concluded the following.
-During physical training during the season, swimmers of all genders experience similar mood state changes, and the data supports a correlation between these changes and the training volume, or distance swam for this sport.
-Lastly, tension is higher in females both before and during and throughout exercise, and is the only mood that remains the same no matter the magnitude of distance covered.
+During physical training during the season, swimmers of all genders experience similar mood state changes, and the data support a correlation between these changes and the training volume, or distance swam for this sport.
+Lastly, tension is higher in females both before and during, and throughout exercise and is the only mood that remains the same no matter the magnitude of distance covered.

 - Sean Cia

 - Physical Educator

 - Physical exercise and mental health: A content integrated approach in coping with college students’ anxiety and depression

 - Spring 2000